visionml/pytracking/ltr/README.md

  The framework currently contains the following training settings:
  - ```bbreg.atom_default```: The default settings used for training the network in [ATOM](https://arxiv.org/pdf/1811.07628.pdf).

+## Training your own networks
+To train a custom network using the toolkit, the following components need to be specified in the train settings.
+For reference, see "train_settings.bbreg.atom_default.py".
+- Datasets: The datasets to be used for training.
+A number of standard tracking datasets are already available in ```dataset``` module.
+- Processing: This function should perform the necessary post-processing of the data, e.g. cropping of target region, data augmentations etc.
+- Sampler: Determines how the frames are sampled from a video sequence to form the batches.
+- Network: The network module to be trained.
+- Objective: The training objective.
+- Actor: The trainer passes the training batch to the actor who is responsible for passing the data through the network correctly, and calculating the training loss.
+- Optimizer: Optimizer to be used, e.g. Adam.
+- Trainer: The main class which runs the epochs and saves checkpoints.